StackVista/stackstate-docs/configure/security/authentication/oidc.md

    * **jwsAlgorithm** - The default for OIDC is `RS256`.
 If your OIDC provider uses a different one, it can be set here.
    * **scope** - Should match, or be a subset of, the scope provided in the OIDC provider configuration.
 StackState uses this to request access to these parts of a user profile in the OIDC provider.
    * **redirectUri** - Optional \(not in the example\): The URI where the login callback endpoint of StackState is reachable.
 Populated by default using the `stackstate.baseUrl`, but can be overridden.
 This must be a fully qualified URL that points to the `/loginCallback` path.
+   * **customParameters** - Optional map of key/value pairs that are sent to the OIDC provider as custom request parameters.
+Some OIDC providers require extra request parameters not sent by default.
    * **jwtClaims** -
      * **usernameField** - The field in the OIDC user profile that should be used as the username.
 By default this will be the `preferred_username`, however, many providers omit this field.
 A good alternative is `email`.
      * **groupsField** - The field from which StackState will read the role/group for a user.